mblitherland/litretro/README.md

 - 7: Maybe an option to hide the votes of others on the voting page(?)
 - 8: Edit/delete cards
 - 14: Maybe have each card come up on its own discussion page(?)
-- 16: Join retro with link without having to sign up...
 - 17: The "move to next phase" modal should darken the background, but bootstrap doesn't like how I add it
 - 18: The broadcast_update_to for card is overloaded for both discussion and vote components.
 This can be problematic and there has to be an idiomatic way to address this
+- 20: Mark cards "complete" once they've been discussed to clear up that view...

 ## Todoings

 Probably participant management next

+- 16: Join retro with link without having to sign up...
+    - a: create a "guest link" with a new UUID for each retro
+    - b: have that link resolve to a new controller to handle adding a temp user to the retro
+    - c: watch access that guests have to edit profile...
+    - d: MAKE SURE GUESTS CAN'T CREATE RETROS

 ## Todones